-High Spirit operates two lifesharing houses just west of the town of Great Barrington, Massachusetts.
+High Spirit operates three lifesharing houses just west of the town of Great Barrington, Massachusetts.

 Lifesharing means that adults with intellectual disabilities live and work together with their caregivers as a large extended family, sharing the same joys, sorrows, satisfactions and frustrations that all families do.